chaitanyanettem/chaitanyanettem.github.io/content/blogs/learning-go.md

 # Learning Go

-I recently had to pickup Go for work.
+I recently picked up Go for work when I moved to a new team at work.
 This post contains my notes on the language.